-Federal appellate judges uphold Wisconsin ballot extension
+Court upholds Wisconsin ballot extension, hands Dems a win

 U.S. District Judge William Conley ruled Sept.
 21 that ballots that arrive up to six days after Election Day will count as long as they’re postmarked by Election Day.
 State election officials anticipate as many as 2 million people will cast absentee ballots to avoid catching the coronavirus at the polls.
 That would be three times more absentee ballots than any other previous election and could overwhelm both election officials and the postal service, Conley wrote.

-As of Tuesday, more nearly 1.2 million absentee ballots had been required and more than 308,000 had been returned.
+As of Tuesday, more nearly 1.2 million absentee ballots had been requested and more than 308,000 had been returned.

 Republicans argued on appeal that the current absentee voting rules be left in place, saying people have plenty of time to obtain and return their ballots.